muratk3n/thirdwave/en/README.md

 perturbations.
 In the case of liquids, however, the interactions are as important as in the solid state, but there is no underlying ordered structure to begin with"

 ---

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">The worst media in the democratic world is the British media, and it’s not even close.<br><br>I know it’s hard for people in other countries who hate their own media to believe, but whatever you hate about your country’s media, the UK media has in abundance and worse. <a href="https://t.co/2wKsgo09EH">https://t.co/2wKsgo09EH</a></p>&mdash; Glenn Greenwald (@ggreenwald) <a href="https://twitter.com/ggreenwald/status/1337774982030618624?ref_src=twsrc%5Etfw">December 12, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+---